Clematis brachiata

 Clematis brachiata, commonly known as traveller's joy, is a hardy, deciduous Southern African liana of the family Ranunculaceae.

 It tends to clamber to the tops of trees and shrubs, sprawling over the crowns.
 Leaves are compound with from 1 to 7 leaflets.
-Attractive fragrant flowers appear in summer.
+Attractive, highly fragrant flowers appear in summer.
 Achenes are covered in fine silky hair.

 This species is common in the northern parts of South Africa and kwaZulu-Natal and was first described by Carl Peter Thunberg (1743-1828), the celebrated Swedish naturalist.

 "Clema" is Greek for a liane, and the Latin specific name "brachiata" means "provided with arms" since the right-angled and opposite branching habit resembles arms sticking out of a torso.